texfaq/texfaq.github.io/FAQ-osf.md

 be a variation associated with French typography).

-LaTeX provides a command `\oldstylenums{digits}`, which by default uses an old-style set embedded in Knuth's ''math italic'' font.
-The command is only sensitive to ''bold'' of the font style of surrounding text: glyphs (for this command) are only available to match the normal medium and bold (i.e., bold-extended) weights of the Computer Modern Roman fonts.
+LaTeX provides a command `\oldstylenums{digits}`, which by default uses an old-style set embedded in Knuth's "math italic" font.
+The command is only sensitive to "bold" of the font style of surrounding text: glyphs (for this command) are only available to match the normal medium and bold (i.e., bold-extended) weights of the Computer Modern Roman fonts.